Welcome to Gonzaga University!

 - For assistance with how to go about finding your immunization records, click on this link for help Locating your Immunization Records.

-- The New Student Health Clearance process for students starting at Gonzaga in the Summer and Fall 2019 semesters is due July 17, 2019.
+- The New Student Health Clearance process for students starting at Gonzaga in the Spring 2020 semester, this is DUE January 4, 2020.

 - Failure to submit these forms through the online patient portal will result in a hold on your registration.